trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Android is supported by using a USB on-the-go (OTG) adapter.
 There are two types of OTG adapters that can be purchased USB Micro and USB C.

 Since the OnlyKey is essentially detected by Android as a keyboard, the username / password / Yubikey® OTP login features will work.
 Unfortunately, there is no support for U2F or Google Authenticator currently on Android.
+We are currently working on an Android app that would support these features.

 #### [USB Micro to USB 3 OTG adapter with keychain](https://www.amazon.com/dp/B071Y4CZV9) {#usb-micro-to-usb-3-otg-adapter-with-keychain}